kfarr/aframe-city-builder/README.md

 * https://raw.githubusercontent.com/kfarr/aframe-city-builder/master/images/screenshot4.png

 ## wishlist
-* make the game title look nicer - restore the geometric text from ada
 * have a central registry of objects (json file is fine to start) that is not in index.html file
 * support both oculus touch and vive using https://github.com/chenzlabs/a-painter/blob/5aeaf2bd592a49be5e523474e2c43cc1e225ae7f/src/components/auto-detect-controllers.js
 * support scroll right/left of objects via touch thumbstick/vive touchpad
 * add some more fun placeable objects like pixel people and ufo's from <a href="https://github.com/mikelovesrobots/mmmm">mmmm</a>
 * firebase or simple db storage for scenes in json or other format
 * switch to all jquery and remove d3 dependency
-* pull d3 out of demo-controls.js, rename this component more appropriately, use a proper build process to combine and minify all the various libraries
+* use a proper build process to combine and minify all the various libraries
 * clear / delete (bulldozer?)
 * adopt a palette or other creative user interface to choose categories of objects, it is tiresome to scroll past many objects
 * "lazy loading" of objects only when necessary, right now all available objects are loaded at once